TenzingPalden/Tetris_Clone_with_Python/README.md

 # Tetris-Clone
-# Hello All! 👋
 This is a Tetris clone made in Python using PyGame and some resources on YouTube.
-The goal for Tetris is to … I don’t want to explain this lol.
+The goal for Tetris is to conifgure blocks into a flat pattern while they fall from the sky.
+A classic and beloved game that I had to recreate.
 ## KEYS ARE BELOW:

 Arrow up: Rotate block piece

-Arrow left: Move block 1 grid space to left
+Arrow left: Move block 1 grid space to the left

-Arrow right: Move block 1 grid space to right
+Arrow right: Move block 1 grid space to the right

-Spacebar : Move piece all the way down  immediately
+Spacebar: Move the piece all the way down

 Return key: Start the game in the home page

 Q key: quit the game anywhere

-ENJOY FRIENDS!
+Enjoy my recreation.